 - You must possess a minimum cumulative GPA of 3.0.

-- Students in the School of Business and Management (SOBAM) must possess a 2.75 GPA in their major in addition to the overall 3.0 cumulative.
+- Students in the School of Management (SOM) must possess a 2.75 GPA in their major in addition to the overall 3.0 cumulative.

 - If your GPA falls below these requirements, you must obtain your Academic Dean's approval to study abroad.